fuentesjr/chirp/README.md

 ## Tech Stack
 This is a Rails 5 application.
 However, to support a more interactive experience, it is primarily a Singe Page Application using the [vuejs](https://vuejs.org/) front-end framework and [vue-router](https://github.com/vuejs/vue-router).
-We also use the [vuex](https://github.com/vuejs/vuex) to manage global state in the application.
+We also use the [vuex](https://github.com/vuejs/vuex) to manage global state on the front-end.
 To support real-time activity stream features, we utilize Rail's ActionCable together with Redis in production.
 Furthermore, we utilize [Sprockets Commoner](https://github.com/Shopify/sprockets-commoner) to give us support for ES6 syntax and other Babel transformations.
+Lastly, we use [devise](https://github.com/plataformatec/devise) together with the PostgreSQL database to support authentication on the site.

 ## Ruby